Denim (band)

-Denim were an English indie rock band, the brainchild of Lawrence (formerly of Felt), and was based in Birmingham, England.
+Denim were an English indie rock band, the brainchild of Lawrence (formerly of Felt), and were based in Birmingham, England.

 History

 Following the end of his former group, 1980s post-punk outfit Felt, Lawrence moved into different territory with Denim, a band whose brash teaming of glam rock with cutting and highly satirical lyrics was very much the opposite of his previous work.

 Back in Denim

 Denim debuted in 1992 with the album Back in Denim, a record which was both a revival (particularly with its glam rock influences and its mix of synth and guitar) and critique (in its satirical lyrics) of the 1970s music scene.
 A single, "Middle of the Road", was released from the album in January 1993 on Boy's Own Records.

 Denim on Ice

 Denim followed Back in Denim with the 1996 release of Denim on Ice, which was preceded by a single "It Fell Off the Back of a Lorry".
 Denim on Ice featured even more cutting lyrics with comment on the current state of music in England ("The Great Pub Rock Revival", a stinging attack on Britpop) and the realities of England's social malaise ("Glue & Smack" and "Council Houses"), exhibiting an even more synthesizer-based sound than Back in Denim.
 The album also spearheaded Lawrence's growing interest in novelty music and earned Denim a support slot with Pulp who were fans of Lawrence and his work.